bobobocode/book-read-flask/chapters/scaffold.md

             return exc_class, None

-def _endpoint_from_view_func(view_func: t.Callable) -> str:
-    """Internal helper that returns the default endpoint for a given function.
-This always is the function name.
-    """
-    assert view_func is not None, "expected view func if endpoint is not provided." return view_func.__name__

 def _matching_loader_thinks_module_is_package(loader, mod_name):
     """Attempt to figure out if the given name is a package or a module.